CMU-17-214/s2024/labs/lab04.md

 # Lab 4: Software Design and UML

 During lecture, we discussed how we analyze problems, design solutions, and communicate them via UML diagrams.
-In this lab, you will practice creating the diagrams discussed in class using correct UML notation for a hypothetical implementation of Blackjack.
+In this lab, you will practice creating UML diagrams for a hypothetical implementation of Blackjack.
 We encourage you to review the lecture notes, reference [UML and Patterns](https://cmu.primo.exlibrisgroup.com/discovery/fulldisplay?context=L&vid=01CMU_INST:01CMU&search_scope=MyInst_and_CI&tab=Everything&docid=alma991019576227704436) (Chapter 9-10, 14-15), and work with each other.
 You are free to draw the diagrams via paper and pencil, tablet, or whatever you choose as long as the diagrams are legible.
 We recommend [https://www.draw.io](https://www.draw.io).

 ## Deliverables

-- [ ] Create a domain model for Blackjack as described below, and a system sequence diagram for Blackjack, for the case of a single player starting a new game and playing one round of Blackjack.
+- [ ] Create a domain model for Blackjack as described below, and develop a system sequence diagram depicting a single player starting a new game and playing one round of Blackjack.
 - [ ] Find and fix two problems with coupling/cohesion in the provided object model.
 - [ ] Create an object-level interaction diagram for a player choosing to hit in a round of Blackjack, consistent with your fixed object model and system sequence diagram.

 ## Instructions

 ### Background
-Suppose you are designing and implementing a simplified version of one of your favorite games, Blackjack, where up to 9 players plays against an automated dealer.
+Suppose you are designing and implementing a simplified version of Blackjack, where up to 9 players plays against an automated dealer.
 Here is a short description of the game:

    The objective of Blackjack is to obtain a score higher than the dealer.
 In each round the **players** and the **dealer** are initially dealt 2 **cards**, with one of the dealer’s cards dealt face down.
 Each numerical card (2-9) is worth its **face value**, aces are worth either 1 or 11 (it is the player’s choice), and all face cards (ten, jack, queen, and king) are worth 10.